lfy79001/TableQAKit/TableQAKit/llama/README.md

 ### MultiHiertt Dataset as a demonstration
 ```
-from llama import LLaMaTrainer
+from TableQAKit.llama import LLaMaTrainer
-from llama import MultiHiertt
+from TableQAKit.llama import MultiHiertt
-from llama import defaultTemplate
+from TableQAKit.llama import defaultTemplate

 template = defaultTemplate()
 datasets = MultiHiertt("path of your dataset")